-- > obtain the charterer's consent to us as the new owner; - > obtain the charterer's consent to a new technical manager; - > in some cases, obtain the charterer's consent to a new flag for the vessel; - > arrange for a new crew for the vessel, and where the vessel is on charter, in some cases, the crew must be approved by the charterer; - > replace all hired equipment on board, such as gas cylinders and communication equipment; - negotiate and enter into new insurance contracts for the vessel through our own insurance brokers;

-- register the vessel under a flag state and perform the related inspections in order to obtain new trading certificates from the flag state; - > implement a new planned maintenance program for the vessel; and - > ensure that the new technical manager obtains new certificates for compliance with the safety and vessel security regulations of the flag state.
+- obtain the charterer's consent to us as the new owner; - obtain the charterer's consent to a new technical manager; - in some cases, obtain the charterer's consent to a new flag for the vessel; - arrange for a new crew for the vessel, and where the vessel is on charter, in some cases, the crew must be approved by the charterer; - replace all hired equipment on board, such as gas cylinders and communication equipment; - negotiate and enter into new insurance contracts for the vessel through our own insurance brokers; - register the vessel under a flag state and perform the related inspections in order to obtain new trading certificates from the flag state; - implement a new planned maintenance program for the vessel; and - ensure that the new technical manager obtains new certificates for compliance with the safety and vessel security regulations of the flag state.

 When we charter a vessel pursuant to a long-term time charter agreement with varying rates, we recognize revenue on a straight line basis, equal to the average revenue during the term of the charter.
-However, we calculate quarterly dividends based on the available cash from operations during the relevant quarter.
-We have entered into such time charter agreements for our recent acquisitions, the Sideris GS, the Aliki and the Semirio.
+We have such varying rates pursuant to our time charter agreements for the Sideris GS, the Aliki and the Semirio.